Twitter chaos too much? There are plenty of other options

 “We present a vision of social media that cannot be bought and owned by any billionaire, and strive to create a more resilient global platform without profit incentives,” Mastodon’s website says.

-Currently, the site has more than 1 million users, nearly half of whom signed up after Musk took over Twitter on Oct.
+Currently, the site has more than 2 million users, nearly a quarter of whom signed up after Musk took over Twitter on Oct.
 27, according to founder Eugen Rochko.

 CLUBHOUSE